St. Augustine Kids Attractions: 8 Ways to Explore as a Family

 Ahoy!
 It’s always an adventure at St. Augustine Pirate and Treasure Museum.
 This interactive St. Augustine kids attraction celebrates 300 years of pirate culture and showcases over 800 authentic artifacts.

 Exhibits include shipwreck island with a real treasure chest, famous pirates, a gun deck with cannon, and discovery drawers.
-In addition, families can watch a 3D audio show of Blackbeard’s Final Battle.
+In addition, families watch a 3D audio show of Blackbeard’s Final Battle.

 Fountain of Youth Archaeological Park